 Every organisation processing personal data must carry out safeguards against loss, theft and unauthorised access.
 Respect for privacy, security of data and awareness of breaches will be key.
 There is a duty to report a breach within 72 hours.
 If that breach is potentially of high privacy risk, then affected individuals should also be advised of the data breach.
 This is a significant change to the current Data Protection regime in the UK.

 The definition of personal data has been extended and includes anything that could be used to identify an individual.
 This includes, for example, genetic data and even IP addresses.
 The GDPR will be more robust in its protection of data than anything we have previously seen and businesses will be more accountable.

 More detailed information can be found on the Information Commissioners Office website

 So what should I do ?

 Certification to Cyber Essentials is a great first step.
 It can already mitigate ICO fines if a company suffers a breach.
 Cyber Essentials certification is evidence that you have carried out basic steps towards protecting your business and your data from internet based cyber attacks.

 GDPR will require more than just the Cyber Essentials basic technical controls.
-By certifying to the IASME governance standard as well you show your organisation has a wider governance system for management of the controls protecting personal data.
-The IASME governance standard adds a number of topics to Cyber Essentials which will really help with GDPR compliance, such as assessing business risks, training staff, dealing with incidents and handling operational issues.
+By certifying to the IASME governance standard including the specific GDPR questions, you show your organisation has a wider governance system for management of the controls protecting personal data.
+The IASME governance standard adds a number of topics to Cyber Essentials which will be required for GDPR compliance, such as assessing business risks, training staff, dealing with incidents and handling operational issues.

-If you want to know more about Cyber Essentials and IASME Governance and see how these standards can help support you then IASME has a UK network of Certification Bodies who can support you.
+If you want to know more about Cyber Essentials and IASME Governance, including the GDPR specific assessment questions, and see how these standards can help support you then IASME has a UK network of Certification Bodies who can support you.
 To find the one nearest to you, please follow this link.